IshmamDC217/AddressBook/README.md

 This will run the backend server at localhost:9000

 ### Start the client
-2. Open a separate terminal to start the client:
+2. Open a separate terminal to start the client (localhost:3000):

 ```bash
 npm start
 ```
+This will run in localhost:3000